ethereum-node/merchantApi/README.md

       "coinType": "BTC",
       "address": "3Mp9bmahViLyw9gMAVy4BWfBSvieUBEJJt",
       "index": 12,   --> The BIP32 index for generating the address, example: m/49'/0'/0'/0/5, 5 is the index
-      "amount": "0.123" --> The amount for the specific coin the customer should pay },{
+      "amount": "0.123786" --> The amount for the specific coin the customer should pay },{
+      "coinType": "ETH",
+      "address": "0xd449a416328A3530715Bee067D93f7B672bd8553",
+      "index": 0,
+      "amount": "1.234782"
+   },{
+      "coinType": "USDT",
+      "address": "0xd449a416328A3530715Bee067D93f7B672bd8553",
+      "contractAddress": "0xdac17f958d2ee523a2206206994597c13d831ec7",
+      "index": 0,
+      "amount": "18.345301"
+   },{
       "coinType": "LTC",
       "address": "LMwP5XFRd8vUfViH5gmzoTcKsCdAsQ7chs",
       "index": 20,
-      "amount": "17.826"
+      "amount": "17.826569"
    }],
    "payment": {
       "txHash": "ea6b0490a2e62d841677fc62cc1dd48eb987e8bc121c25ec0d4af9db116e6e9b",
       "coinType": "BTC",
-      "amount": "0.123", --> received amount
+      "amount": "0.123786", --> received amount
-      "status": 2,
+      "status": 1,
       "confirmations": 0
    }
 }
 ```

+> The "payment" block only exists when payment received.

+**amount** rules:
+- **For ETH/USDT**: The received amount should be **exactly the same** as requested.
+Less or greater than requested will be treated as an invalid payment.
+Example, the requested amount is 1.234523 ETH, and the user paid 1.234524 ETH or 1.234522 ETH, will all treated as invalid payments.
+- **For other coins**: The received amount should be **equal or greater than** requested.
+Example, the request is 0.123456 BTC, the payment is 0.123455 BTC, the payment treated as invalid, no payment info will be returned, and no notification will be sent.

+**The Merchant's Payment UI should always ask the customer to pay the exact amount showing in the page.**

 **status** can have the following value:
-- **0**: Initial status, no payment;
+- **0**: Initial status, no payment (or invalid payments received);
-- **1**: Payment received, the received value is less than what the order expected.
-Example, the order is expecting to receive 0.123 BTC, but received 0.12299999 BTC for the address;
-- **2**: Payment received, the received value is equal or greater than what the order expected.
-Example, the order is expecting to receive 0.123 BTC, and received 0.123 BTC or 0.1231 BTC;
+- **1**: A valid payment is received, status: unconfirmed;
+- **2**: A valid payment is received, status: confirmed;
 - **9**: The transaction is canceled or failed;

 > Note: The merchant should handle status 9 in a proper manner.
 Status 9 can happen even after a transaction is confirmed (in case of blockchain rollback).